The OpenIPSL was developed to be a familiar alternative to traditional

-All models in a Modelica library require initial guess values that should come from a solution of the steady state of the overall model.
-This initial guess is called power flow.
+In the case of OpenIPSL, all models require initial guess values that should come from a solution of the steady state of the overall model, i.e., a power flow solution.
 However, there is no power flow solver associated to the library as of the present time.
-When building a use case, initialization of all variables must be performed with a power flow software.
 The users are free to choose their power flow software of choice.

 From these values, a Modelica tool solves the initialization problem for all algebraic and differential - state variables.